e2eSolutionArchitect/academy/training/azure/azure-architect-masterclass.md

 ### About this training program

 ***IMPORTANT***
 - Bootcamp is a ***CLASSROOM WORKSHOP*** program.
-For those who are out-of-city candidates the 'Online Classroom' link will be shared.
+For those who are out-of-city candidates, the 'Online Classroom' link will be shared.
 - Attendance is required in every session
 - Certificate of completion of the Bootcamp is given to all participants who attended 100% of sessions and completed their project work, Assignments, Program Review & Feedback on time with 100% completion.